axelpale/nudged/README.md

 ## Example apps

-To get a grip on how the transformation looks and feels and how the points affect it, play with the following demos.
+To get a grip, play with the following demos.

 ### Multitouch transformation with N fingers